On the Granularity of Causal Effect Identifiability: The Impact of State Constraints on Identifiability

 \section{The Impact of State Constraints on Identifiability}

-We showed earlier that CSIs and CFDs can improve state-based identifiability.
-We next show that these constraints can further improve state-based identifiability when coupled with \emph{state constraints,} which specify the possible states of some variables.
-Note that CSI and CFD constraints do not in principle require the specification of variable states (i.e., set of all states) even for variables that participate as contexts in such constraints.
-For example, the CSI (\(\mathsf{Light} \indep \mathsf{People}\ |\ \mathsf{Outage}=\textit{yes}\)) only requires ``yes" to be a valid state of variable \(\mathsf{Outage}\) but does not require specifying the other states of \(\mathsf{Outage}\).
-Note also that earlier works in~\citep{nips/TikkaHK19,aistats/MokhtarianJEK22} which studied the impact of CSI constraints on causal effect identifiability did assume that all variables are binary which is effectively a state constraint.
+We showed earlier that CSI constraints alone can improve both variable-based and state-based identifiability.
+We next show that these constraints can further improve identifiability when coupled with \emph{state constraints,} which specify the possible states of some variables.
+Note that CSI constraints do not in principle require the specification of variable states (i.e., set of all states) even for variables that participate as contexts in such constraints.
+For example, the CSI (\(\mathsf{Light} \indep \mathsf{People}\ |\ \mathsf{Outage}=\textit{yes}\)) only requires ``yes" to be a valid state of the variable \(\mathsf{Outage}\) but does not require specifying the other states of \(\mathsf{Outage}\).
+Note also that earlier works in~\citep{nips/TikkaHK19,aistats/MokhtarianJEK22}, which studied the impact of CSI constraints on causal effect identifiability, did assume that all variables are binary which is effectively a state constraint.
 Proposition~\ref{prop:id-equiv} in Appendix~\ref{app:proof} shows that state constraints have no impact on variable-based or state-based identifiability without additional knowledge (e.g., CSIs), assuming the causal graph is semi-Markovian.\footnote{In a Semi-Markovian graph, every hidden variable is a root and has exactly two children~\citep{Verma93,uai/TianP02b}.
-This assumption is quite common in the existing literature, e.g., the \textsc{Identify} algorithm in~\citep{TianPearl03,aaai/HuangV06} and the \textsc{ID} algorithm in~\citep{aaai/ShpitserP06}.} This perhaps explains why state constraints did not receive as much attention in the past in the context of causal effect identifiability.

-We next consider the interplay between CSIs and state constraints, showing that the latter can improve both variable-based and state-based identifiability when combined with the former.
-We then consider the interplay between state and CFD constraints.
+This assumption is quite common in the existing literature, e.g., the \textsc{identify} algorithm in~\citep{TianPearl03,aaai/HuangV06} and the \textsc{ID} algorithm in~\citep{aaai/ShpitserP06}.} This perhaps explains why state constraints did not receive as much attention in the literature on causal effect identifiability.
+We next consider the interplay between CSIs and state constraints though, showing that the latter can indeed improve both variable-based and state-based identifiability when combined with the former.